dwavesystems/dimod/docs/reference/bqm/binary_quadratic_model.rst

    BinaryQuadraticModel.energy
    BinaryQuadraticModel.energies

-Converting to and from other formats
+Converting To and From Other Formats
 ------------------------------------

 .. autosummary::